-We look forward to welcoming you all personally into the Merchant Taylors' community.
+We look forward to welcoming you all into the Merchant Taylors' community.

-Tom Jenkin Head of Lower School tjenkin@mtsn.org.uk (From September)
+Dr Rollo Hesketh Head of Lower School rhesketh@mtsn.org.uk

-Mr Rollo Hesketh

-rhesketh@mtsn.org.uk

 Introduction to the Curriculum

 Welcome to you all, both those of you joining us for the first time and those of you who have been part of the community at Taylors' for the last two years.
 One thing is sure, no matter how long you have been here, you will all be part of the same Fourth Form and will move through the School as a collective and united year group.
 We wish you every success.